 GOAL and RPA Winners Announced at Habersham Rotary

-Clarkesville, GA — Elizabeth Hand from Blairsville, Ga., was named North Georgia Technical College’s 2021 Georgia Occupational Award for Leadership (GOAL) student at today’s Habersham Rotary meeting.
-Nominated by her instructor Martha Marquardt, Hand is a registered nursing student from the Blairsville campus.
+Clarkesville, GA – Maria Zavala de Orozco of Cornelia, Ga., was named North Georgia Technical College’s 2024 Georgia Occupational Award of Leadership (GOAL) winner at today’s Habersham Rotary meeting.
+Nominated by her instructor, Dr. Martha Marquardt, Zavala de Orozco is a registered nursing student at the Blairsville campus.

-GOAL candidates are nominated by an instructor and must maintain a least a 3.0 GPA and demonstrate strong work ethics and leadership skills.
-This statewide award program of the Technical College System of Georgia actually was started at NGTC in the early 1970s and continues to honor excellence in academics and leadership among the state’s technical college students today.
+GOAL, a statewide program of the Technical College System of Georgia (TCSG), started in 1971 and continues to honor excellence in academics and leadership among the state’s technical college students.
+GOAL candidates are nominated by an instructor and must maintain a 3.0 GPA or higher and demonstrate strong work ethics and leadership skills.
 Local GOAL winners are selected at each of the state’s 22 technical colleges.

-Both the GOAL and Rick Perkins Award winners will now advance to represent NGTC at the region level which will be held virtually in April.
+Both the GOAL and Rick Perkins Award winners will now advance to represent NGTC at the regional competition, which will be held March 12, 2024.

-For more information on programs of study at North Georgia Technical College, visit www.northgatech.edu or call 706-754-7700.
+For more information regarding North Georgia Technical College programs or admission, visit northgatech.edu or call 706-754-7700.